 Revision Adoption Date Action Change Tracking 0 July 29, 2016 New appendix.
-Decision D-2016-119 issued by the Régie de l'énergie: Adoption of the standard and Its Québec appendix Suspension of the application of the standard and its Québec appendix for entities that have generation facilities for New industrial use.
+Decision D-2016-119 issued by the Régie de l'énergie: New Adoption of the standard and Its Québec appendix Suspension of the application of the standard and its Québec appendix for entities that have generation facilities for industrial use.
+1 September 16, 2016 Decision D-2016-138 issued by the Régie de l'énergie postponing the effective date in regards to "high" or "medium" impact BES Cyber Systems Revision

-- 1. Title: Cyber Security Security Management Controls - 2.
-Number: CIP-003-5 - 3.
-Purpose: To specify consistent and sustainable security management controls that establish responsibility and accountability to protect BES Cyber Systems against compromise that could lead to misoperation or instability in the BES.
+1. Title: Cyber Security - Security Management Controls

+3. Purpose: To specify consistent and sustainable security management controls that establish responsibility and accountability to protect BES Cyber Systems against compromise that could lead to misoperation or instability in the BES.